Ozyegin-Planetary-Robotics-Laboratory/tmotorcan-cpp/README.md

 g++ -o main main.cpp -ltmotor
 ```

-or if you are using CMake simply add the below directive after the `add_executable()`,
+or if you are using CMake simply add the below directive after the `add_executable()` directive,

 ```cmake
 target_link_libraries(<target> PRIVATE tmotor)